Scotland at the FIFA World Cup: 1990s

-Scotland failed to qualify for the 1994 FIFA World Cup.
-The team finished fourth in their qualifying group behind Italy, Switzerland and Portugal.
+Scotland failed to qualify for the 1994 FIFA World Cup; the team finished fourth in their qualifying group behind Italy, Switzerland and Portugal.
 When it became clear that Scotland could not qualify, Andy Roxburgh resigned from his position as team manager.

-Craig Brown guided Scotland to qualification for the 1998 FIFA World Cup, finishing as the best runners-up.
-Scotland were drawn against holders Brazil in the opening game of the World Cup.
+Craig Brown took over and guided Scotland to the 1998 FIFA World Cup, finishing behind Austria in the group but qualifying as the best European runners-up.
+Scotland were drawn against Brazil for a fourth time, and faced the holders in the opening game of the tournament.
 John Collins scored from the penalty spot to level the score at 1–1, but a Tom Boyd own goal led to a 2–1 defeat.
-Scotland drew their next game 1–1 with Norway in Bordeaux, but the final match against Morocco ended in a 3–0 defeat.
-Scotland have not appeared at the World Cup since.
+Scotland drew their next game 1–1 with Norway in Bordeaux, but the final match against Morocco ended in a 3–0 loss.

 2000s

 Scotland failed to qualify for the 2002 FIFA World Cup, finishing third in their qualifying group behind Croatia and Belgium.
-Craig Brown to resigned after the final qualifying match.
+Craig Brown resigned after the final qualifying match.

-The SFA then appointed the first foreign manager of Scotland, former Germany manager Berti Vogts.
+The SFA then appointed the first foreign national team manager, former Germany coach Berti Vogts.
 Poor results in friendly matches and a bad start to 2006 FIFA World Cup qualification caused the team to drop to a record low of 77th in the FIFA World Rankings.
 Vogts announced his resignation in 2004, blaming the hostile media for his departure.
 Walter Smith was brought in to replace Vogts and some improved results followed, but the team finished third in their group behind Italy and Norway and failed to qualify.